Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/demo2.md

 ![Screenshot](tutorial-screenshots/fa4.png)

 ## Step 3: Review the results.
-Note that title information is extacted for each item
+Note that title information is extracted for each item

 ![Screenshot](tutorial-screenshots/fad2.png)